OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/blocks-and-signals.en.md

 - **Intermediate signals**, if any (only used by systems with distant signals).
 - An **exit signal**, (optional when the block ends at a buffer stop).

-The path is expressed from detector to detector so that it can be overlayed with the route graph.
+The path is expressed from detector to detector so that it can be overlaid with the route graph.

 A few remarks: